alejandrocora/bizleaker/README.md

 ### Disclaimer

 Author is not responsible for its use or any type of error it may lead.
-Use it at your own risk.
+Use it at your own risk following all legal requirements.

+This is not by any means any official tool related to any services used.